nirvdrum/svn2git/README.markdown

             --authors AUTHORS_FILE       Path to file containing svn-to-git authors mapping (default: ~/.svn2git/authors) --exclude REGEX              Specify a Perl regular expression to filter paths when fetching; can be used multiple times
-        -v, --verbose                    Be verbose in logging -- useful for debugging issues
+        -v, --verbose                    Be verbose in logging -- useful for debugging issues --rebasebranch REBASEBRANCH  Rebase specified branch.
+            --force-en-us-to-git         Force en_US locale to be used by git commands, called by this script.

         -h, --help                       Show this message